 I think there are individual men who victimize women, individual women.

-Okay, better way to say it, yes, true.
+Okay, better way to say it.

 And that needs to change.

-And I'm I'm glad that's changing.
+And I'm glad that's changing.

-I'm glad that men are being called out for this, and that those who have really been abusive to women and assaulted women are being held accountable for what they've done.
+I'm glad that men are being called out for this and that those who have really been abusive to women and assaulted women are being held accountable for what they've done.

-They use the term gender parity now, that we just don't have uh everything that we should have.
+They use the term gender parity now, that we just don't have everything that we should have.

 We do have equality, the kind of equality the first and second wave feminists were fighting for.

-What we don't have is uh peace between the sexes, and I'd like to see more of that happening.
+What we don't have is peace between the sexes, and I'd like to see more of that happening.

-And what's your reaction to that, Leslie?
+Now, what's your reaction to that, Leslie?

 I don't think they feel more victimized.